 TV screens have been popular in gyms and health clubs for a long time…

-Gym digital signage takes existing TV screens and creates a dynamic multi-media platform that can be used to engage members, promote services and advertise products.
-In this post, we share our favourite ideas for gym content.
-Make sure you read up to #10 as we’ll explain how to generate additional revenue.
+Competition has never been fiercer between leisure centres and gyms wanting to sign up new members – but also retain their existing customer base.
+Gym digital signage takes existing TV screens and creates a dynamic multi-media platform that can be used to engage members, promote services, and advertise products.
+In this post, we share our favourite ideas for gym digital signage content.
+Make sure you read up to #12 as we’ll explain how to generate additional revenue.

 - Personal trainer profiles

 - Play form videos for exercises

 - Interactive learning tool

 - Digital hand sanitisers

 When choosing a gym and staying loyal to it, the quality of personal trainers is an important factor.